 The pressure should be checked and adjusted as well as inspecting for signs of tire wear or visible damage at least once a month.
-Use a good quality pocket-type gauge to
+Use a good quality pocket-type gauge to check tire pressure.
+Do not make a visual judgement when determining proper inflation.
+Radial tires may look properly inflated even when they are under inflated.

-After inspecting or adjusting the tire pressure always reinstall the valve stem cap-if equipped.
+After inspecting or adjusting the tire pressure, always reinstall the valve stem cap (if equipped).
 This will prevent moisture and dirt from entering the valve stem, which could damage the valve stem.

-Inflation pressures specified on the placard are always "cold tire inflation pressure".
-Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least 3 hours, or driven less than 1 mile.
-(1 km) after a 3 hour period.
-The cold tire inflation pressure must not exceed the maximum inflation pressure molded into the tire side wall.
+Inflation pressures specified on the placard are always "cold tire inflation pressure."
+Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least 3 hours, or driven less than 1 mile (1 km) after a 3 hour period.
+The cold tire inflation pressure must not exceed the maximum inflation pressure molded into the tire sidewall.